 10% Of the UFC audience is in the United States, 90% is international.
 The economics are switched.
 90% of the economics is domestic.

 10% is international.
-There’s a couple sports that are global.
-Soccer’s global, basketball is of some extent, but the UFC is for sure global.
+There are a global couple of spots.
+Soccer’s global, basketball is to some extent, but the UFC is for sure global.

 UFC Fighters Matchmaking

-Dana White spends a majority of his day with one of his lawyers, and two of his matchmakers.
-They sit in a room most of the day, every day looking over the fights that they’re building from all parts of the world that the fighters are coming from, and where they wanna go, and what they want to do.
+Dana White spends the majority of his day with one of his lawyers, and two of his matchmakers.
+They sit in a room most of the day, every day looking over the fights that they’re building from all parts of the world the fighters are coming from, where they wanna go, and what they want to do.

 And finding rising talent, from around the world makes a big difference, to the UFC business.